chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 xcode-select --install
 ```

 - This will install [Apple developer tools](https://developer.apple.com/downloads).
+You might get a message that this is already installed, and that's OK.
 Once that's done, copy and past this code into the terminal:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

 - This will install and set up Homebrew on your machine.
+You might be prompted to enter a password.
+This is the password you use to log into your machine.

 #### Install Hugo